 A good example is its most recent project, the TP400-D6 control and monitoring system, in which MTU has a major role.
 The TP400-D6 is the turboprop engine powering the A400M military transport aircraft.
 What makes its control and monitoring system special is its unparalleled complexity in terms of the high level of integration of aircraft and engine functions, which necessitates the exchange and processing of massive data volumes.

 Its special know-how puts MTU in a position to offer a one-stop service for the maintenance of a variety of engine types in service with the German Armed Forces, enabling it to come up with solutions also to any potential problems in electronic or hydraulic systems.
-In addition to sophisticated analytical capabilities, the company boasts various equipment and system test cells to support its efforts in this field.
+In addition to sophisticated analytical capabilities, the company boasts various accessory and system test cells to support its efforts in this field.